-- 38. (1) Where an express guarantee is stated on a label or packaging attached to or accompanying goods supplied by a supplier to a customer, the supplier is bound by the express guarantee unless he made clear to the consumer before the supply that he does not accept the guarantee. - (2) Subject to subsection (3), a supplier of goods is bound by an express guarantee contained in an advertisement originating from or carried out by the manufacturer of the goods if the supplier expressly or impliedly adopts the express guarantee. - (3) Notwithstanding that a supplier may not be bound by an express guarantee by virtue of subsection (1) or (2), any descriptive statement that appears on a label or on packaging attached to or accompanying goods or in an advertisement mentioned in subsection (2) shall form part of the description of the goods.
+- 38. (1) Where an express guarantee is stated on a label or packaging attached to or accompanying goods supplied by a supplier to a customer, the supplier is bound by the express guarantee unless he made clear to the consumer before the supply that he does not accept the guarantee. - (2) Subject to subsection (3), a supplier of goods is bound by an express guarantee contained in an advertisement originating from or carried out by the manufacturer of the goods if the supplier expressly or impliedly adopts the express guarantee.
+Where the express guarantee has been adopted by the supplier, this should be automatically given to the consumer. - (3) Notwithstanding that a supplier may not be bound by an express guarantee by virtue of subsection (1) or (2), any descriptive statement that appears on a label or on packaging attached to or accompanying goods or in an advertisement mentioned in subsection (2) shall form part of the description of the goods.

-Express guaranteesliability of manufacturer 39.
-(1) An express guarantee made by a manufacturer in a document relating to goods binds the manufacturer if, in connection with the supply of the goods to a consumer, the document is given by the supplier to the consumer with the actual or apparent authority of the manufacturer.
+Express guaranteesliability of manufacturer

+39. (1) An express guarantee made by a manufacturer in a document relating to goods binds the manufacturer if, in connection with the supply of the goods to a consumer, the document is given by the supplier to the consumer with the actual or apparent authority of the manufacturer.